 First Tech Movies @ Marymoor Park

-The Movies @ Marymoor Park series should also be on your radar–they’re debuting the 2015 season on Wednesday, July 8 with a showing of The Goonies.
+The Movies @ Marymoor Park series should also be on your radar–they’re debuting the 2016 season on Wednesday, July 6 with a showing of Back to the Future.
 This is heavy!
 In addition to a fab lineup of weekly Wednesday movies, enjoy live entertainment, movie trivia and our region’s best food trucks.
-Be sure to check the website for the current week’s food truck schedule.
+Be sure to check their website for the current week’s food truck schedule.
 Seating is on a first come, first served basis, so arrive early and be sure to bring Fido along for the show!
 Psst!
 The first 200 people will receive a free glow necklace at the Overlake Medical Clinics tent.

 Cost: $5/person; 5 and under Free